 The picture above shows one of several green woodworking courses that I ran at Boiling Wells in Bristol, in partnership with St Werburghs City farm and with funding from the Radcliffe Trust.

 Nowadys, I often teach one-off days rather than courses, for groups of six to eight people at a time.
 Learners will be taught so much in the day that it is frequently enough!

 Unlike some other tutors, I don’t just teach what is needed to make a particular object.
 Instead, lessons focus on what tools to buy, where to get them, how to use them safely and efficiently and how to keep them sharp, if necessary.
 That way, if a student wants to continue after the session, they have all the knowledge and skills to do so in whichever direction they choose.
 Get in touch if you’d like more information.

-Venues have ranged from muddy fields to my own studio in Bristol with the participants ranging in age from 18 to over 80 years old ( I can’t be more specific as it seemed rude to ask!).
+Venues at which I have taught in the past have ranged from muddy fields to my own studio in Bristol, with the participants ranging in age from 18 to over 80 years old ( I can’t be more specific as it seemed rude to ask!).

 This project was run in collaboration with the Wild City Project and LinkAge in Bristol.
 A group of local people, including disengaged young people and older volunteers, worked together successfully to produce a carved wooden bench that was installed in a local nature reserve.

 Several groups that I’ve worked with have included a range of ages.
 In workshops for Bristol City Council’s ‘Learning Communities‘ project in the St Annes Park area of Bristol, participants were encouraged to bring their children along and together they carved noticeboards.